Potoo: Breeding

 Potoos are monogamous breeders and both parents share responsibilities for incubating the egg and raising the chick.
 The family does not construct a nest of any kind, instead laying the single egg on a depression in a branch or at the top of a rotten stump.
 The egg is white with purple-brown spots.
 One parent, often the male, incubates the egg during the day, then the duties are shared during the night.
 Changeovers to relieve incubating parents and feed chicks are infrequent to minimise attention to the nest, as potoos are entirely reliant on camouflage to protect themselves and their nesting site from predators.
 The chick hatches about one month after laying and the nestling phase is two months, a considerable length of time for a landbird.
 The plumage of nestling potoos is white and once they are too large to hide under their parents they adopt the same freeze position as their parents, resembling clumps of fungus.

 Defense

 The behaviors described above suggest that the common potoo adopts different defensive strategies to suit its circumstances.
 For a lone potoo, or a brooding adult with a potential predator close to the nest, the bird attempts to avoid detection by remaining motionless and relying on camouflage.
 If ineffective, the potoo breaks cover and attempts to intimidate the predator by opening its beak and eyes wide open while vocalizing or simply flies out of reach.
 Nocturnal predators rely less on vision for locating prey therefore a different strategy may be required at night.

-In Popular Culture
+Vocalization

-The call of the potoo can be heard in the 1981 film Raiders of the Lost Ark.
-It can be heard in the background of the jungle scene where Belloq says "Dr. Jones.
-Again we see there is nothing you can possess which I cannot take away.
-And you thought I'd given up."
+Potoos have a distinctive haunting song which consists of up to eight plaintive, whistled notes which progressively drop in pitch.
+These melancholic phrases are a characteristic sound of rainforest edge throughout much of the range of these species.
+When defending its nest, it sometimes makes dry, harsh tearing sounds and bill snaps in defense.